Patent foramen ovale

-During fetal development, a small flap-like opening — the foramen ovale (foh-RAY-mun oh-VAY-lee) — is normally present in the wall between the right and left upper chambers of the heart (atria).
+As a baby grows in the womb, the foramen ovale (foh-RAY-mun oh-VAY-lee) is present in between the right and left top chambers of the heart (atria).
 It normally closes during infancy.
 When the foramen ovale doesn't close, it's called a patent foramen ovale.

-Patent foramen ovale occurs in about 25 percent of the normal population, but most people with the condition never know they have it.
-A patent foramen ovale is often discovered during tests for other problems.
-Learning that you have a patent foramen ovale is understandably concerning, but most people never need treatment for this disorder.
+Patent foramen ovale occurs in about 1 in 4 people, but most people with the condition never know they have it.
+A patent foramen ovale is often discovered during tests for other health problems.

 It's unclear what causes the foramen ovale to stay open in some people, though genetics may play a role.

 Normal heart function after birth

-Your heart has four pumping chambers that circulate your blood:
+Your heart has four chambers that pump blood:

 - The right upper chamber (right atrium).
 The right atrium receives oxygen-poor blood from your body and pumps it into the right ventricle through the tricuspid valve.